eckyputrady/fish-flocking-simulation/README.md

 [See the simulation on this page.](https://eckyputrady.github.io/fish-flocking-simulation/)

-- There are 5 types of fishes: 4 smaller ones and a bigger one.
+- There are 2 types of fishes: the smaller one and the bigger one.
 - The big fishes roam around independently.
 - The small fishes tend to flock with their own kind while avoiding the big fishes.